Getting Started

 WARNING

-The user used to create the access token must be in the administrator group for this package to function correctly.
+The user creating the access token must belong to the administrator group for this package to function correctly.

-Goto your Home Assistant home page and in the bottom left corner click on the blue circle with the letter in it.
-In the screenshot below it's the "J".
+Go to your Home Assistant home page.
+In the bottom left corner, click on the blue circle with your initial (e.g., "J").

-• Scroll down to the bottom of the page and it should look like the screenshot below and click on the Create Token Button
+Scroll to the bottom of the page and click Create Token.

-Creating a separate Home Assistant user for Node-RED and using their access token will give you the ability to track which entities were changed by Node-RED.
+- Creating a separate Home Assistant user for Node-RED allows you to track which entities were modified by Node-RED.